Techcyte/devkit/docs/guides/model-hosting-service/index.md

-# Techcyte: Container Hosting Service
+# Techcyte: Model Hosting Service

 ## I. Introduction

-The Container Hosting Service (CHS) is a standalone product designed to provide GPU-based batch processing for Techcyte users.
+The **Model Hosting Service (MHS)** is a standalone product designed to provide GPU-based batch processing for Techcyte users.
 Using their existing Docker tools, users can easily upload their container image to Techcyte and configure them as custom classifiers on the Techcyte platform.

 ## II.
 Prerequisites

 In order to use the ECS you'll need:

 1. A Techcyte account with appropriate permission (Lab Admin or Lab User)
-2. The "Container Hosting Service" feature flag turned on
+2. The "Model Hosting Service" feature flag turned on

 ## III.
 Step-by-Step Instructions

-We'll need to: upload your Docker image, define a runnable container type, configure a case algorithm to use the container, and run a task on your slide.
+We'll need to: upload your Docker image, define a runnable container type, configure a case algorithm to use the container, and run a task on your scan.

 ### 1: Upload your Docker image

-* **Visit the Container Hosting Service page**: From your worklist view, select the Container Hosting Service from the menu dropdown
+* **Visit the Model Hosting Service page**: From your worklist view, select the Model Hosting Service from the menu dropdown

   ![](images/image10.png)